Come Run With Us— Come Run With Us—Shop Now

 The First Race (and then Some)

-I was so excited, feeling like I was pretty good at this running thing.
 So, I decided to find a marathon to run.
-At this time, there weren't any upcoming marathons, but there was a 40-mile relay race in Charleston, IL.
-It was a big 40-mile loop that you did with a team of three to five people.
-I figured if I could run 28 miles then surely I could WILL the last 12 miles.
+There weren't any around currently, but there was a 40-mile relay race in Charleston, IL.
+It was a big 40-mile loop that you did with a team of 3-5 people.
+I figured if I could run 28 miles then surely adding 12 more miles wouldn’t be that bad.
+I signed up to run it solo.
+The date was marked on my calendar.
+I was ready to put my best foot forward and show up as the best version of myself for that race.

 The Longest Race to Date